| IAPS Home | Useful Links | Compare Data |

 Multilingual dictionary of the names of chemical elements

-At this site you can read article about the history surrounding the discovery of each element.
+At this site, you can read articles about the history surrounding the discovery of various element.

 Activity 31